 Ramsay-Hunt Syndrome

 Ramsay-Hunt syndrome is caused by the varicella zoster virus (VZV).
 It presents as a unilateral lower motor neurone facial nerve palsy.
 Patients stereotypically have a painful and tender vesicular rash in the ear canal, pinna and around the ear on the affected side.
-This rash can extend to the anterior 2/3 of the tongue and hard palate.
+This rash can extend to the anterior two-thirds of the tongue and hard palate.

+Treatment is with aciclovir and prednisolone.
 Patients also require lubricating eye drops.

 Other Causes of Lower Motor Neurone Facial Nerve Palsy